xfgusta/no/README.md

 _no_ prints the command line arguments, separated by spaces and followed by a newline, forever until it is killed.
 If no arguments are given, it prints 'n' followed by a newline forever until killed.

-Upon a write error, _no_ exits with status '1'.

 ### Examples

 Prints 'n' forever until killed: